zacharycohn/acqstack-journeymap/_pages/internal-clients/evaluation.md

 NCR handles formal communications with all bidders.

 After evaluations are completed, NCR releases pricing information to TTS.
 Final determinations are then made.

+### How long does this process usually take?
+A few days to two weeks, depending on type of solicitation and number of bidders.

 ### Who is involved in this stage?
 - NCR CO